open-contracting/kingfisher-collect/docs/local.rst

 .. _increment:

-If the filters are implemented as path parameters, you can add them to the base URL path, for example:
+If the filters are implemented as path parameters, you can append path components to each URL, for example:

 .. code-block:: bash

-    scrapy crawl spider_name -a path=path/value/path2/value2/value3
+    scrapy crawl spider_name -a path=key1/value1/key2/value2/value3

 .. _increment: